 Parking: The Big Picture

 Parking affects people, transit, economic development, the environment, downtown plans, and much more.
-Downtown Redwood City has grown over the past few years, with a new retail-cinema complex, restaurants, shops, Courthouse Square, and over a hundred special events each year bringing a lot more people downtown.
+Downtown Redwood City has been growing over the past ten years, with a new retail-cinema complex, restaurants, shops, Courthouse Square, and over a hundred special events each year bringing a lot more people downtown.

 Click here to view the 2005 Downtown Redwood City Parking Management Plan. [pdf]

 Click on the links below for additional background information, viewpoints, and media coverage related to Redwood City's 2005 Parking Management Plan and its implementation.